lauespinosa/epitweetr_evaluation/README.md

 # Epitweetr: Early warning of public health threats using Twitter data

 This repository contains all additional code and data for the manuscript "Epitweetr: Early warning of public health threats using Twitter data".
+The manuscript refers to the first version of `epitweetr` published in CRAN (version 0.1.24).

 ## Code
 The Github repository containing the code for `epitweetr` R package can be found [here](https://github.com/EU-ECDC/epitweetr).

-`epitweetr` version 0.1.24 is included in [CRAN](https://cran.r-project.org/web/packages/epitweetr/index.html).
+`epitweetr` is included in [CRAN](https://cran.r-project.org/web/packages/epitweetr/index.html).

 ## Data
 Data shared in this [repository](https://github.com/lauespinosa/epitweetr_evaluation/tree/main/data) corresponds to the list of anonymised signals and events detected by epitweetr and Twitter manual monitoring.